stevenbraham/poker-hands/README.md

 ([Working demo](https://sb7.nl/poker))

+**Note: the UI of this application is intended to be used on a smartphone**

 This is a tool that I developed for myself to use during poker games.
 In the first tab you choose your own cards.
 In the second tab, keep adding cards as they appear on the table.
+You can click on a card to delete it.

 The application will let you know which poker hand you currently have.
 This is useful if you don't know the rules very well like me.

 #Technical information